onzfonz/comp227/src/content/0/en/part0c.md

 ---
 ***Please leave your terminal of choice open as we'll be using it shortly again to install other applications.***

-Successfully installing git via the package manager means that you can skip to the [next section and move to configuring git](#3-configure-git).
+Successfully installing git via the package manager means that you can skip to the [next section and move to configure git](#3-configure-git).

 ### 2 Alternative: Traditional git directions